 Adam is an avid firearms enthusiast, whose love for firearms began in Boy Scouts at Camp Horseshoe.
 Adam’s experience in the firearms industry as the general manager of a Federal Firearms Licensee, who is a Class 3 dealer, gives him a working knowledge of the challenges the industry, licensees and individuals face on a daily basis.
 Having worked with industry leaders, individual licensees and individuals both from behind the counter and in a legal context, Adam is in a unique position to give advice with insight others may not have.

 In addition to being active in the courtroom, Adam is politically active to ensure that the Second Amendment rights of future generations continue to be protected.
-He is the host of The Gun Collective‘s show, The Legal Brief, where he dispels the various legal myths and misinformation in the gun world.
+He was the host of The Gun Collective‘s show, The Legal Brief, where he dispelled the various legal myths and misinformation in the gun world.
 Adam is also a frequent guest on on podcasts and on occasion writes for Recoil Web.
 In his free time, Adam fiddles with the guitar, cranks out ammunition behind the reloading press, can be found at the range training, enjoys hiking through the woods and cares for his small pack of dogs.

 Widener Law School 2014